LLNL/al_nlp/README.md

 > conda env create -f environment.yml

 # How to run it
 The folder named `experiments` contains a set of python scripts demonstrating how to execute the active learning loop for a given set of classification methods and acquisition functions for a particular dataset.
 For instance, `experiment_001.py` run the active learning loop for 4 logistic regression models, each one using a different acquisition function.
 The dataset used is the well-known [20-NewsGroup](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) dataset.
 In the `ActiveLearningLoop`'s execute method, the user can inform the percentages of data initially used for training, the size of test set, and the how many new samples will be selected to be labeled at every iteration of the active learning loop.
-After the execution, a report with the results will be stored in the `outputs` folder.
+After the execution, a report with all the results and plots will be stored in the `outputs` folder.
 A sub-folder with the same name as the python script will be created (`experiment_001` in this case).
 A pdf with plots will be placed in this sub-folder.

 > python experiment_001.py